webmotions/fake-authentication-jwtbearer/README.md

 +---test
 | +---MyApp.Tests
 | +---MyApp.TestsIntegration
-| \---GST.Fake.Authentication.JwtBearer
 ```

 My integration test are based on this tutorial [Introduction to integration testing with xUnit and TestServer in ASP.NET Core](http://andrewlock.net/introduction-to-integration-testing-with-xunit-and-testserver-in-asp-net-core/).
 So I have a `TestFixture.cs` file where I can extend configurations made in the `Startup.cs` file.

-First, Clone this repository in your test folder.

 Next add a class called `AddConfiguration` in the root of `MyApp.TestsIntegration`.
 This class will make the link between our application and the Jwt Bearer faker